antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ### (Physical) Damage Reduction
 Reduces all incoming Physical damage.

-### (Magic) Damage Reduction
+### (Elemental) Damage Reduction
 Reduces all incoming Non-Physical damage.

-{: .highlight }
-> Notes:
->
-> - Despite the name, this damage reduction applies to Magic, Cold, Fire, Poison and Lightning damage.
+This damage reduction applies to Magic, Cold, Fire, Poison and Lightning damage.

 ### Life
 The maximum amount of Life.
 It represents the amount of damage a character can take before they die.